vladen/aerobus/doc/readme.md

 **Returns**: <code>[Iterator](#Iterator)</code> - New instance of the Iterator class.
 <a name="Channel+bubble"></a>
 ### `channel.bubble([value])` ⇒ <code>[Channel](#Channel)</code>
 Enables or disables publications bubbling for this channel depending on value.
-If bubbling is enabled, a channel first delivers each publication to the parent channeland then notifies own subscribers.
+If bubbling is enabled, the channel first delivers each publication to the parent channeland only then notifies own subscribers.

 **Kind**: instance method of <code>[Channel](#Channel)</code>
 **Returns**: <code>[Channel](#Channel)</code> - - This channel.
 **Params**
-- [value] <code>Boolean</code> - When thruthy or omitted, the channel bubbles; otherwise not.
+- [value] <code>Boolean</code> - When thruthy or omitted, the channel bubbles publications; otherwise not.

 <a name="Channel+clear"></a>
 ### `channel.clear()` ⇒ <code>[Channel](#Channel)</code>
 Empties this channel.
-Removes all #retentions and #subscriptions.
-Keeps @enabled and @bubbles settings.
+Removes all #retentions and #subscribers.
+Keeps #forwarders, #enabled and #bubbles settings.

 **Kind**: instance method of <code>[Channel](#Channel)</code>
 **Returns**: <code>[Channel](#Channel)</code> - - This channel.
 <a name="Channel+cycle"></a>
 ### `channel.cycle([limit], [step])` ⇒ <code>[Channel](#Channel)</code>
 Switches this channel to use 'cycle' delivery strategy.
-Every publication will be delivered to provided number of subscribers in rotation.
+Every publication will be delivered to the provided number of subscribers in rotation manner.

 **Kind**: instance method of <code>[Channel](#Channel)</code>
 **Returns**: <code>[Channel](#Channel)</code> - This channel.
 **Params**
 - [limit] <code>Number</code> <code> = 1</code> - The limit of subsequent subscribers receiving next publication.
-- [step] <code>Number</code> <code> = 1</code> - The number of subsequent subscribers step after next publication.
+- [step] <code>Number</code> <code> = 1</code> - The number of subsequent subscribers to step over after next publication.
 If step is less than number, subscribers selected for a publication delivery will overlap.

 <a name="Channel+enable"></a>
 ### `channel.enable([value])` ⇒ <code>[Channel](#Channel)</code>
-Enables or disables this channel depending on value.
+Enables or disables this channel depending on provided value.
 Disabled channel supresses all publications.

 **Kind**: instance method of <code>[Channel](#Channel)</code>
 **Returns**: <code>[Channel](#Channel)</code> - - This channel.